What is Light The Night Walk?

 You can become a member of our Bright Lights Club by raising $1,000 or more, which will have a significant impact in creating a world without blood cancer.
 In 2012, our Bright Lights Club members raised $16.6 million to support our mission.
 To learn more about Bright Lights and how you can raise $1,000 or more, contact your local Chapter.

 Funding cutting-edge research and providing support services to patients and their families during their cancer journey requires resources.
 In order to fuel our mission, we need participants like you to help raise critical dollars.
 Here are just a few examples of how these funds make a difference:

-Every walker who raises $100 or more is a Champion For Cures and will receive an illuminated balloon, a Light The Night t-shirt and a wristband which entitles the walker to food.
+Every walker who raises $100 or more is a Champion For Cures and will receive an illuminated lantern, a Light The Night t-shirt and a wristband which entitles the walker to food.

 Is there food at the Walk?

-Walkers who raise $100 or more and all patients and survivors will receive an illuminated balloon, a Light The Night t-shirt and a wristband which entitles the walker to food.
+Walkers who raise $100 or more and all patients and survivors will receive an illuminated lantern, a Light The Night t-shirt and a wristband which entitles the walker to food.

-Will my team members receive a balloon, t-shirt and food the night of the Walk?
+Will my team members receive a lantern, t-shirt and food the night of the Walk?

 Any team member who becomes a Champion For Cures and raises $100 or more will receive these benefits.

 Because many of our successful teams plan events to raise funds collectively, LTN staff are available to actively assist team captains with a customized fundraising plan that (in addition to team fundraising events) encourages all walkers to strive to raise $100 or more individually-through email, direct asks to friends and utilizing their individual online fundraising webpage.